hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Simultaneously, entrepreneurs, urban planners, university administrators, and city leaders offered an alternative vision to the landscape: one that was increasingly urban and industrial rather than rural and agricultural.
 Often times support for growth was couched in the language of national defense: Cold War defense spending poured into Stanford University, for example, which eagerly sought out military contracts in research and development.
 Stanford administrators responded to citizens critiques of land development programs by dismissing their concerns as less important than national defense concerns.
 Unrestricted urban growth and economic development characterized much of Santa Clara Valley in the latter half of the twentieth century.
 California voters became increasingly aware of the environmental considerations urban growth and industrial development had for the region, leading to political activism, new environmental regulation laws, and community referendums.
 Furthermore, environmental groups criticized high technology firms and city leaders for their ignorance of ecological negligence.[^cf52]

 \thoughtbreak{Silicon Valley has become a cultural center} in the United States; the wealth, political influence, environmental precedence, and place in the American imagination has led the Valley to take on an almost mystical quality in American life.
 Cities and universities across the country and across the world try and mimic the success of Silicon Valley and Stanford University.
 The Valley is synonymous with the technology industry, an industry that has taken on ever increasing importance to the nation's economy.
 Ideals about Silicon Valley are embedded in cultural and institutional arenas in America.
-Observers talk about "life hacks" or are pursuing ways to "disrupt higher education."
+Observers talk about "life hacks" or pursue ways to "disrupt higher education."
 By asking new questions of the Valley's history, this works seeks to probe the public to think more about Silicon Valley and its attendant costs.

 The history is also about the history that Silicon Valley has inherited.
 The Valley often thinks of itself as outside of history---always looking to the future, at the forefront of change and progress.
-But the organization and imagination of Silicon Valley---its landscape, its space, its relationships---are inseparable from its past.
+But the organization and imagination of Silicon Valley---its landscape, its communities, its relationships---are inseparable from its past.
 People here live with its history daily.
 We must recognize how desires for beauty, nature, and pleasure shape our spatial history, landscape, and nostalgia embodied in cities.
 Cities, the novelist Italo Calvino reminds us in *Invisible Cities*, do "not tell [their] past" but are "like lines on a hand, written in the corners of the streets, the gratings of the windows, the banisters of the steps, the antennae of the lightning rods, the poles of the flags, every segment marked in turn with scratches, indentations, scrolls."^[Italo Calvino, *Invisible Cities*, trans.
 (New York: Harcourt Brace and Company, 1974), 11.]
-Cities and the nature that surrounds them, that is embedded in them, are reflections of past and present desires.
-To build better cities and protect nature, we must reflect the ways our landscapes match our aspirations.
+Cities and the nature that surrounds them---that is embedded in them---are reflections of past and present desires.
+To build better cities, we must reflect the ways our landscapes match our aspirations.

 [^cf1]: Yi--Fu Tuan, *Space and Place: The Perspective of Experience* (Minneapolis: University of Minnesota Press, 1997): 200--201.

 [^cf2]: Leo Marx, "The Idea of Nature in America," *Daedulus* 137:2 (Spring 2008): 9.

-[^cf3]: Wallace Stegner, "The Clouded Skies of Lotus Land," *St. Louis Post-Dispatch*, September 26, 1965, quoted in Friedly, "This Brief Eden: A History of Landscape Change in California's Santa Clara Valley," Ph.D. dissertation (Duke University, 2000), 5.
+[^cf3]: Wallace Stegner, "The Clouded Skies of Lotus Land," *St. Louis Post-Dispatch*, September 26, 1965, quoted in [@friedly2000eden, 5].
 Stegner's novel *All the Little Live Things*, was written based on the Valley.
 The novel's character, Joe Allston, lamented the bulldozers, subdivisions, and scars that cut into the Earth.
 Remarking on the work of the fiction's land developer, Allston remarked that the hills were "mutilated and ruined" and "only a land butcher could have proposed and carried it out. . . .
 There would be no restoring what he had ruined.
 It reminded me too painfully; it made me sick to look."
 Stegner, *The Little Live Things*, (New York: Viking, 1967), pp. 14--15.

-[^cf4]: Jackson J. Benson, *Wallace Stegner: His Life and Work* (New York:
-Viking, 1996), xii.
-See also Friedly, "This Brief Eden," 4--5.
+[^cf4]: Jackson J. Benson, *Wallace Stegner: His Life and Work* (New York: Viking, 1996), xii.
+See also [@friedly2000eden, 4--5].

-[^cf5]: Quoted in Findlay, *Magic Lands*, 130.
+[^cf5]: Quoted in [@findlay1993magic, 130].

-[^cf6]: Terman, quoted in Findlay, *Magic Lands*, 141.
+[^cf6]: Terman, quoted in [@findlay1993magic, 141].

-[^cf7]: On the rise of the modern environmental movement, see Hays, *Health, Beauty, and Permanence*, 13--19; Rothman, *Saving the Planet*, 131--159; Steinberg, *Down to Earth*, 239--261;
+[^cf7]: On the rise of the modern environmental movement, see [@hays1987beauty, 13--19]; [@rothman2000saving, 131--159]; [@steinberg2002earth, 239--261]; [@opie1998nature, 404--433].
-Opie, *Nature's Nation*, 404--433.

-[^cf8]: Jackson, *Crabgrass Frontier*, 3.

-[^cf10]: Findlay, *Magic Lands*, 117--159; O'Mara, *Cities of Knowledge*; @saxenian1996regional.
+[^cf8]: [@jackson1985crabgrass, 3].

+[^cf10]: [@findlay1993magic, 117--159]; [@omara2005cities]; [@saxenian1996regional].

-[^cf11]: Michael S. Malone, *The Valley of Heart's Delight: A Silicon Valley Notebook, 1963--2001* (New York: John Wiley & Sons, 2002); Michael Malone, *Betting It All: The Entrepeurners of Technology* (New York: Wiley, 2001);
-Malone, *Bill & Dave: How Hewlett and Packard Built the World's Greatest Company* (New York: Portfolio, 2007); Robert Cringely, *Accidental Empires:
-How the Boys of Silicon Valley Made Their Millions, Battle Foreign Competition, and Still Can't Get a Date* (New York: HarperBusiness, 1996);
-James Wallace, *Hard Drive: Bill Gates and the Making of the Microsoft Empire* (New York: HarperBusiness, 1993); David A. Kaplan, *The Silicon Boys: And Their Valley of Dreams* (New York: William Morrow, 2000); Leslie R. Berlin, "Robert Noyce and Fairchild Semiconductor, 157--1968," *Business History Review* (Spring 2001): 63--100.
+[^cf11]: Michael S. Malone, *The Valley of Heart's Delight: A Silicon Valley Notebook, 1963--2001* (New York: John Wiley & Sons, 2002); Michael Malone, *Betting It All: The Entrepeurners of Technology* (New York: Wiley, 2001); Malone, *Bill & Dave: How Hewlett and Packard Built the World's Greatest Company* (New York: Portfolio, 2007); Robert Cringely, *Accidental Empires: How the Boys of Silicon Valley Made Their Millions, Battle Foreign Competition, and Still Can't Get a Date* (New York: HarperBusiness, 1996); James Wallace, *Hard Drive: Bill Gates and the Making of the Microsoft Empire* (New York: HarperBusiness, 1993); David A. Kaplan, *The Silicon Boys: And Their Valley of Dreams* (New York: William Morrow, 2000); Leslie R. Berlin, "Robert Noyce and Fairchild Semiconductor, 157--1968," *Business History Review* (Spring 2001): 63--100.
 Very few of these books address issues of women or gender, often reflected in the book titles.
 On the centrality of women and gender in the history of computing, see Nathan L. Ensmenger, *The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise* (Cambridge: MIT Press, 2010); David Alan Grier, *When Computers Were Human* (Princeton: Princeton University Press, 2005).

-[^cf12]: @walker2007countrycity, 3.
+[^cf12]: [@walker2007countrycity, 3].

 [^cf13]: I am not alone in suggesting the Bay Area anticipated the broader environmental movement.
-Historian Margaret O'Mara has noted that the Bay Area became "home to some of the environmental movement's most important early battles and precedent--setting land--use planning measures."
-O'Mara, *Cities of Knowledge*, 139.
+Historian Margaret O'Mara has noted that the Bay Area became "home to some of the environmental movement's most important early battles and precedent--setting land--use planning measures." [@omara2005cities, 139].

-[^cf14]: John B. Wright, "Land Tenure: The Spatial Musculature of the American West," in *Western Places, American Myths: How We Think About the West*, ed.
-Gary J. Hausladen, 85.
+[^cf14]: [@wright2003musculature, 85].

-[^cf15]: In his classic work, *Coming of the Post-Industrial Society*, sociologist Daniel Bell argued that the shift from a goods--producing economy to a service--based economy, the rise of a professional and technical class, the centrality of knowledge as the source of innovation, and the creation of intellectual technology embodied the postindustrial economy.
-Economic well--being was measured by quality of life measured by services and amenities rather than the quality of goods.
-Historian Hal Rothman, economist Thomas Michael Power, and geographer William Wyckoff have explored the larger ramifications of this shift in the American West.
+[^cf15]: Historian Hal Rothman, sociologist Daniel Bell, economist Thomas Michael Power, and geographer William Wyckoff have explored the larger ramifications of this shift in the American West.
 See @bell1999coming, 14;
 @rothman1997devils, 17; @power1996landscapes; @wyckoff1995postindustrial.